The State House

 Master’s Degree in Political Science and Public Administration, Sorbonne University, Paris (1995).

-Bachelor’s Degree in Civil Engineering, University of Salté (1987).
+Bachelor’s Degree in Civil Engineering, University of Kinshasa (1989).

 Key Achievements:

-Recognized by the African Union in 2022 as a "Pioneer of Gender-Responsive Leadership" for achieving 50% female representation in ministerial roles.
+Champion of Inclusivity: Recognized by the African Union in 2023 as a “Trailblazer for Gender Equality” for achieving 50% female representation in cabinet positions and promoting women’s leadership in local governance.

 Birth & Early Years: